 Dr. Asher attended Wayne State University School of Medicine, where he was awarded one of the original Howard Hughes Medical Institute Research Scholarships.
-After two years of general surgery training at the University of Michigan Hospitals, he served as a staff fellow in the surgery branch of the National Cancer Institute, National Institutes of Health, before returning to the University of Michigan to complete a neurosurgical residency.
+After two years of general surgery training at the University of Michigan Hospitals, he served as a Staff Fellow in the Surgery Branch of the National Cancer Institute, NIH, before returning to Ann Arbor to complete a neurosurgical residency.
 Since the completion of his residency training, Dr. Asher has been a member of the Charlotte, NC based Carolina Neurosurgery and Spine Associates where his primary practice interests include neuro-oncology, stereotactic surgery, trigeminal neuralgia and minimally invasive spine surgery.

 Alex Valadka, MD, FAANS, FACS, is the Chief Executive Officer of the Seton Brain and Spine Institute based in Austin, Texas.
 He completed his neurosurgical residency at the Medical College of Virginia and is a graduate of the University of Chicago Pritzker School of Medicine.
 Dr. Valadka identifies neurotrauma and critical care as his clinical and research interests.